-As students leave, give them or their next teacher the handouts "Take a Look Inside of You," which has the explanation on the reverse of the "Safe Routes to School" program.
+As students leave, give them the handouts "Take a Look Inside of You," which has the explanation on the reverse of the "Safe Routes to School" program.
 Instruct students to explain the "Safe Routes to School" flier to their parents or caregiver.